A forceful body check that leaves a teammate feeling nauseous and dizzy long after the match ends.

 Following a concussion, one of the best way prevent another one by removing the athletes from play until they are fully recovered.
 Enduring multiple concussions before giving the brain time to heal can, in extreme cases, cause brain swelling, brain damage or even death in small children.

 In some cases, having multiple concussions even after recovery periods can have long-term health repercussions such as trouble with focusing, memory, headaches and motor skills like keeping your balance.

-Keep in mind, these symptoms can apply outside of athletic situations.
+Keep in mind, these common concussion symptoms can apply outside of athletic situations.
 Falls account for40.5% of TBI cases in children aged 0 to 14 and older populations 65 years old and over.